Leslie Paul: Later years

-During the first half of the 1980s Paul was writer in residence at the College of St Paul and St Mary, Cheltenham, occupying a basement flat (accompanied by a black and white cat) in Shurdington Road.
-During this time he mentored young college and local writers through organized group readings, and co-edited the college poetry magazine, Cresset, to which he contributed his poetry, including Meditations on the Four Quartets.
+During the first half of the 1980s Paul was writer in residence at the College of St Paul and St Mary in Cheltenham, occupying a basement flat (accompanied by a black and white cat) in Shurdington Road.
+During this time he mentored young college and local writers through organised group readings, and co-edited the college poetry magazine, Cresset, to which he contributed his poetry, including Meditations on the Four Quartets.

 In 1984 Paul bequeathed or sold his personal library, and students Kim Lidstone and Angus Whitehead catalogued the library before it was moved.
-One memorable discovery was a paperback edition of Richard von Krafft-Ebing's "Psychopathia Sexualis".
+One memorable discovery was a paperback edition of Richard von Krafft-Ebing's Psychopathia Sexualis.

 According to the Oxford Dictionary of National Biography, Paul spent his later years living in Madley, Herefordshire.
 He died in Cheltenham General Hospital on 8 July 1985, after a heart attack.

 Influences

 During the first half of the 1980s Paul gave a series of talks on his life and the books that had affected him most profoundly.
 These included: